FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 A server certificate indicates that an encryption key belongs to a particular organization responsible for that service.
 It's the job of a certificate authority to make sure that they don't issue a cert for (say) udacity.com to someone other than the company who actually runs that domain.

 But the cert also contains metadata that says what DNS domain the certificate is good for.
 The cert in the picture above is only good for sites in the .herokuapp.com domain.
 When the browser connects to a particular server, if the TLS domain metadata doesn't match the DNS domain, the browser will reject the certificate and put up a big scary warning to tell the user that something fishy is going on.

+## How does TLS assure integrity?
+Every request and response sent over a TLS connection is sent with a message authentication code (MAC) that the other end of the connection can verify to make sure that the message hasn't been altered or damaged in transit.